postwait/node-amqp/README.md

 ### Connection options and URL

-`amqp.createConnection()` takes an options object as its only parameter.
+`amqp.createConnection([options, [defaultExchange]])` takes an options object as a parameter.
 The options object has the these defaults:

     { host: 'localhost'
     , port: 5672